This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 - Char-Broil Big Easy Infrared Smoker Grill

-The Napoleon Prestige 500 Grill is an all-around beast, there’s really no other way to put it.
-You can do absolutely anything with this grill, and if we were strictly talking about performance on this list, it would get our vote for the best infrared grill without a doubt.
+The Napoleon Prestige Pro 500 Grill is an all-around beast, there’s really no other way to put it.
+You can do absolutely anything with this grill, and if we were strictly talking about performance – it’s hard to beat.

 The only downside of this grill is that it’s pretty expensive.
 At Own the Grill, we try our best to take bang for your buck into account.
 You won’t be disappointed at all if you purchase this grill, but we also recognize that it might be outside of some budgets.